ossf/wg-endusers/MANIFESTO/README.md

 * Adopt and develop open source consumption management tooling and processes that support a recall ability similar to those in other industries.
 <br>

-* Ensure the lifecylce of consumed open source components is appropriately managed and that consuming developer teams are using latest, LTS, or otherwise "supported" releases where practical.
+* Ensure the lifecycle of consumed open source components is appropriately managed and that consuming developer teams are using latest, LTS, or otherwise "supported" releases where practical.
 <br>

 * Engage with the upstream developers of consumed components, especially for components which form a critical part of your project, to report issues, fix bugs, support development, etc.